ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 Then the `read` command writes the `~/Documents` path into the `path` variable.
 The filename `report.txt` comes into the `file` variable.

-If the path or filename contains spaces, an error occurs.
-Suppose the user type the following string:
+If the path or filename contains spaces, the error occurs.
+For example, you can type the following string:
 {line-numbers: false, format: text}
 ```
 ~/My Documents report.txt
 ```

-Then the command writes the `~/My` string into the `path` variable.
-The `file` variable stores the rest part of the input: `Documents report.txt`.
-This is a wrong result.
-Don't forget about such behavior when using the `read` command.
+Then the `read` built-in writes the `~/My` string into the `path` variable.
+The `file` variable gets the rest part of the input: `Documents report.txt`.
+This is the wrong result.
+Keep in mind this behavior when using the `read` command.

-We can solve the problem of splitting the input string.
-This can be done by redefining the `IFS` variable.
-Here is an example to specify comma as only one possible delimiter:
+There is a solution to the problem of splitting the input string.
+You can solve it by redefining the `IFS` variable.
+For example, the following declaration specifies a comma as the only possible delimiter:
 {line-numbers: false, format: text}
 ```
 IFS=$',' read -r path file
 ```

-Here we have applied the Bash-specific [type of quotes](http://mywiki.wooledge.org/Quotes) `$'...'`.
+This declaration uses the Bash-specific [type of quotes](http://mywiki.wooledge.org/Quotes) `$'...'`.
 Bash does not perform any expansions inside them.
-At the same time, you can place some control sequences there: `\n` (new line), `\\\` (escaped backslash), `\t` (tabulation) and `\xnn` (bytes in hexadecimal).
+At the same time, you can place the following control sequences there: `\n` (new line), `\\\` (escaped backslash), `\t` (tabulation) and `\xnn` (bytes in hexadecimal).

-The new `IFS` declaration allows to process the following input string properly:
+The `IFS` redeclaration allows you to process the following input string properly:
 {line-numbers: true, format: text}
 ```
 ~/My Documents,report.txt
 ```

-The comma separates the path and filename.
+Here the comma separates the path and filename.
 Therefore, the `read` command writes the `~/My Documents` string into the `path` variable.
 The `report.txt` string comes into the `file` variable.

-The `read` command receives data from the standard input stream.
-It means that you can redirect the file contents to the command.
+The `read` built-in receives data from the standard input stream.
+It means that you can redirect the file contents there.

 Here is an example to read the first line of the `contacts.txt` file from Listing 3-21.
 The following command does it:
 {line-numbers: false, format: Bash}